top of page

 Water Birth

-We are excited to announce the Respectful Maternity Care Conference, to be held on 6-7 March 2026 in Brisbane, Australia.
+We are pleased to announce the 2nd Respectful Maternity Care Conference, to be held on 9–10 March 2028 in Adelaide, Australia.

 Conference Themes:

-Day 1: First Nations/Migrant/CALD Communities and Racism in Maternity Care
+Day 1: First Nations, Migrant and CALD Communities and Racism in Maternity Care

-• Culturally Competent Care Practices: How organisations have adapted their protocols and practices to better serve First Nations, migrant and Culturally and Linguistically Diverse (CALD) communities within maternity services.
+Focus on culturally competent care practices and how organisations are adapting protocols and services to better support First Nations, migrant, and Culturally and Linguistically Diverse (CALD) communities within maternity services.

 Day 2: Broadening the Scope of Respectful Maternity Care

-• Informed Consent and RMC: Exploration of policies, education, or advocacy efforts aimed at eliminating obstetric violence and enhancing informed consent practices.
+Exploration of informed consent and respectful maternity care, including policies, education, and advocacy initiatives aimed at eliminating obstetric violence and strengthening consent practices.

 Ticket prices